 We have evaluated the ability of GR-MD-02 to block galectin-3 in animal models of liver fibrosis, the conclusions of which yielded positive results.
 Our pre-clinical data show that GR-MD-02 may have a therapeutic effect on liver fibrosis as shown in several relevant animal models.
 Therefore, we chose GR-MD-02 as the lead candidate in a development program targeted initially at fibrotic liver disease associated with NASH.
 In January 2013, an Investigational New Drug ("IND") was submitted to the FDA with the goal of initiating a Phase 1 study in patients with NASH and advanced liver fibrosis to primarily evaluate the human safety of GR-MD-02 and pharmacodynamics biomarkers of disease are also included in the trial design.
 On March 1, 2013, the FDA indicated we could proceed with a U.S. Phase 1 clinical trial for GR-MD-02 with a development program aimed at obtaining support for a proposed indication of GR-MD-02 for treatment of NASH with advanced fibrosis.
-In February 2013 we entered into an agreement with Clinical Trial Services Inc. ("CTT") to conduct a Phase 1 clinical trial of GR-MD-02 to assess safety and preliminary evidence of efficacy in humans.
+In February 2013 we entered into an agreement with Clinical Trial Services Inc. ("CTI") to conduct a Phase 1 clinical trial of GR-MD-02 to assess safety and preliminary evidence of efficacy in humans.
 In June 2013, we submitted a Fast Track application to the FDA to help expedite its clinical development program of GR-MD-02 in the treatment of NASH with advanced fibrosis.
 FDA grants Fast Track designation to help expedite review and approval of drugs in development that treat serious or life threatening diseases and fill an unmet medical need.
 On August 7, 2013, FDA concluded that the development program for GR-MD-02 meets the criteria for Fast Track designation, and FDA has designated the investigation of GR-MD-02 for non-alcoholic steatohepatitis with hepatic fibrosis as a Fast Track development program.
-We began enrolling patients in this trial in July 2013 and we expect to pline of the first quarter of 2014.
-Results of cohort 2 and cohort 3, if needed, are expected be available by August 2014 and November 2014, respectively.
-Near the end of 2014 or early 20
+In January 2014, we completed the enrollment of the first cohort of patients in the Phase 1 trial with no serious adverse events being reported.
+We reported initial safety and tolerability results from the first cohort of patients on June 30, 2014.
+The second cohort of this Phase 1 trial began and enrollment was completed in April 2014.
+In July 2014, we reported the results from the second cohort of patients.
+Enrollment of the third cohort of Phase 1 began in July 2014 with interim results presented in November 2014 with the final report on cohort 3 reported in January 2015.
+The results of the Phase 1 study demonstrate that (i) GR-MD-02 was safe and well tolerated by patients with advanced NASH liver fibrosis after IV administration of four doses of 2 mg/kg, 4 mg/kg and 8mg/kg lean body weight, (ii) Pharmacokinetics revealed drug exposure in humans at the 8 mg/kg dose that was equivalent to the upper range of the targeted therapeutic dose determined from effective doses in NASH animal models, (iii) Disease Serum Marker Effect showed there was a statistically significant, dose-dependent reduction in FibroTest ® scores due to a statistically significant reduction in alpha-2 macroglobulin serum levels, and (iv) Liver Stiffness Effect, as measured by FibroScan ® showed that there was a signal of reduced liver stiffness in patients receiving GR-MD-02.
+The reduction seen in A2M does not necessarily mean fibrosis got better in this short study, but does suggest changes in the fibrogenic process that might lead to an improvement in fibrosis with longer-term therapy.
+These Phase 1 results in NASH patients with advanced fibrosis provide a firm foundation for entry into a Phase 2 development program.